Programs

 • Touch & Explore where you get to examine and touch the specimens along with touching the presented lecture animal(s) when appropriate.

-My fee for a live animal program with hands-on animal specimens is ridiculously low.
+My fee for a live animal program with hands-on animal specimens is low.
 I understand that venues have budgets, as do I and Max Lynx alone runs me $1000 a year in meat, vitamins, meds, vet care and licenses.
-Insurance is $900.
+Liability Insurance is $1000.
+Animal care has gotten to be expensive.
 I’m unable to do a program for $100.
 Please don’t ask me.
 If two libraries are close to each other with program times a reasonable length between, I will split the mileage and/or remove it.
 I’m the only wildlife educator in the Northeast that has a Canada Lynx as an animal ambassador.
 Although this venture is a hobby, I need to at least cover some of the costs.

 There are permit fees to cross into Vermont ($100) and Massachusetts ($25).
 Each state has different regulations about what can be transported in and application needs to be anywhere between 10 and 30-45 days prior to the lecture accompanied by a veterinary health certificate for said animals ($20).
 Some animals don’t require a permit.
 Permit fees are in addition to the program fee.

-In short, with Wildlife Education by Bernie you get live animals, an educational game, science facts using real animal specimens along with questions and touch time.
+In short, with Wildlife Education by Bernie you get live animals (some to touch & hold), an educational game, science facts using real animal specimens along with questions and touch time.

 I will work with you to design the right program for your audience.